Learn all about the Priest Personality Type including a definition, characteristics, examples and how it relates to archetype personality types.

 Priestesses are usually very wise, and their advice is greatly valued by others.

-Ministers are often natural caregivers who have a desire to help others.
+Ministers are often natural caregivers who have the desire to help others.

 They may be drawn to careers in social work, medicine, or teaching.

-They often put the needs of others before your own, and have strong communication skills.
+They often put the needs of others before their own, and have strong communication skills.